DevOps-and-Cloud-based-Software/assignment-4/README.md

  * Look in the end of the file and add your plays/tasks to repeat the process for 2, 4, and 8 instances
  * Record the results for the Avg 'Req/Sec'
  * Create a histogram graph for your report where in the x-axis you will have the number of instances i.e. 1,2,4,8 and in the y-axis the 'Req/Sec' for each run.
+ * Comment on the results do you get increased performance as you add more instances?
+If not explain why and how would you achieve more requests per second.

 ## Questions